top of page

 The Wound of Moral Injury

 Moral injury is a profound inner wound to a person’s sense of trust, meaning, and identity.
 It occurs when a person experiences or witnesses events that deeply violate their core values and moral beliefs.
 This concept is as old as warfare itself; in the ancient epic, Gilgamesh’s choices led to the loss of Enkidu, leaving him to carry a heavy burden of grief and existential questioning.
-Today, many U.S. service members and veterans return home with similar invisible burdens.
+Today, many U.S. service members and first responders return home with similar invisible burdens.
 Unlike physical scars, this injury affects the soul, emerging from the complex realities of service.
 It is a human response to the unthinkable, signaling a need to restore the connection between one's actions, their identity, and their place in the world.

 Ancient Roots in Gilgamesh